1jour1vin

 Food and wine pairings

-Pairs perfectly with a rib of beef, duck breast, or Camembert
+It pairs perfectly with a rib of beef, a duck breast, or even a Camembert

 More information at Château Chasse-Spleen